g2384/Life-In-The-UK/Facts.md

 As part of the citizenship ceremony, new citizens pledge their **loyalty to the United Kingdom** and to **respect its rights and freedoms**.

-**Democracy** is a system of government where the whole adult population gets a say.
-This might be by **direct voting** or by **choosing representatives** to make decisions on their behalf.

 The **cabinet** is a committee which usually meets **weekly** and makes important decisions about government policy.

 The police force is a public service that helps and protects everyone, no matter what their background or where they live.

 The UK is part of the United Nations (UN), an international organization with **more than 190** countries as members.

-The UK is governed by the parliament sitting in **Westminster**.

-The fundamental principles of British life include:
-- democracy,
-- the rule of law,
-- individual liberty,
-- tolerance of those with different faiths and beliefs and
-- participation in community life.

 If you are facing domestic violence you can get help from the **24-hour National Domestic Violence Freephone Helpline** at any time, or the **police** can help you find a safe place to stay.

-The Chancellor of the **Exchequer** is responsible for the economy.

-If your driving licence if from a country in the **European Union (EU), Iceland, Liechtenstein or Norway**, you can drive in the UK for as long as your licence is valid.

-In Northern Ireland, a newly qualified driver must display an **‘R’** plate (for restricted driver) for **one** year after passing the test.

 If you are resident in the UK, your car or motor cycle must be registered at the Driver and Vehicle Licensing Agency (DVLA).